sarathy-partha/pure-todo/README.md

 Hey!
 Thank you for visiting my Repo.
-This To Do app is purely built using plain JavaScript with core ES6 features.
-It does not store data though.
-Styling is done using materialize-css
+This To Do app is purely built using plain JavaScript (ES6)

+Features include:
+* Core ES6 Features
+* Component design
+* Lazy loading of Add & Update Todo components - Using Dynamic Imports
+* Fully offline enabled through Service Workers
+* Local storage for data
+* No JS Libraries other than Materialize-CSS for styling

 ----------